ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **VehicleBudget** - allows to increase the budget of vehicles.
 - **PedBudget** - allows to increase the budget of pedestrians.
 - **LightSyncRGB** - custom ambient lighting for IV, TLAD and TBOGT, health indication on G-Keys, police lights, ammo counter.
-- **ToneMappingOperator** - select the tone mapping function used by the in-game option.

 ## Shaders Changelog